xcwen/ac-php/README.md

 And you can redefine the base path (`~/.ac-php`) using `ac-php-tags-path` variable.

-The tags directory structure looks loke this:
+The tags directory structure looks like this:

 ```bash
 $ tree ~/.ac-php/tags-home-jim-ac-php-phptest